-Since 2011, Spolar has directed investigations into tax avoidance, the Libor rate-rigging scandal, austerity efforts in the United Kingdom and United States, cyber security flaws among US agencies, and Chinese investment in vulnerable eurozone countries since the debt crisis.
-She also writes about issues such as refugee resettlement as well as produces commentaries, including a podcast on the backlog of Iraqis seeking US visas.
+At the Financial Times, Spolar directed investigations into tax avoidance, the Libor rate-rigging scandal, austerity efforts in the United Kingdom and United States, cyber security flaws among US agencies, and Chinese investment in Europe She also wrote longform stories including this on refugee resettlement and produced digital content, including a podcast on Iraqis seeking US visas.

 In 2016, 'The Great Land Rush', a series on land development and investment, won the European Newspaper Award for multimedia storytelling and was honored at the British Press Awards for environmental reporting.
 The series won best online investigation from the US-based Society of Professional Journalists as well as top honors from the Overseas Press Club and SABEW in 2017.
 The China series --'Silk Road Redux'-- was part of the FT coverage that won Business Team of the Year at the British Press Awards in 2015.
 ‘The Middleman’ -- the story of one Hong Kong dealmaker with seven aliases who spearheaded China's spiraling investment in Africa – won best investigation of the year by the Society of Publishers in Asia in 2015.
 An investigation that Spolar co-authored in 2013 -- ‘Death in Singapore’ -- was highly commended by the British Magazine Editors.
 A series on tax avoidance -- ‘Tax Wars’ -- won an Overseas Press Club award and honors from the Society for Business Editors and Writers in the US.
 An interactive series on UK budget cuts – ‘The Austerity Audit’ – won best investigation from Editor & Publisher in the US.
 Coverage of the Libor scandal won honors for innovation from Editor & Publisher.